GNOME/gtksourceview/docs/lang-reference.md

 listed.
 You can also put a `<prefix>` and/or a `<suffix>` common to every keyword.
-Note that keywords are matched in the order they are listed, so if you have both a keyword "foo" and a keyword "foobar", you should always list foobar before foo, or it will never be matched.
+Note that keywords are matched in the order they are listed, so if you have both a keyword `foo` and a keyword `foobar`, you should always list foobar before foo, or it will never be matched.

 Contained elements: